syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/tool-tip.md

 ## To customize individual tooltip

-Using `tooltipRender` event, you can customize a tooltip for particular point.
+Using the `tooltipRender` event, you can customize tooltip values for a particular point.

 {% if page.publishingplatform == "typescript" %}